Take 1 Marks 15 Years of Insuring AV Professionals

-Underscoring its commitment to constantly meet the needs of a broad based entertainment industry clientele looking for innovative insurance solutions that live up to real world production conditions, Take 1, U.S. Risk Insurance Group’s entertainment division, today marked its 15th year of service to the industry at large and 15 years of serving as the exclusive endorsed insurance provider for INFOCOMM members.
+SANTA ANA, CA--Take 1, U.S. Risk Insurance Group’s entertainment division, marked its 15th year of service to the industry at large and 15 years of serving as the exclusive endorsed insurance provider for InfoComm members.

 Since its founding in 1995 to meet the needs of film and television production companies, Take 1 has expanded significantly to meet the needs of audio-video and communications industry clients, as well.
 The company’s experience includes underwriting film and television production, companies, DICE (Documentary, Infommercial, Commercial, Educational) producers, touring entertainers, concert/playhouse venues, concert promoters, video game developers, and specialty rental operations focused on audio, visual, lighting, sound, grip, and production.